Please note I am currently taking a break

 Yoga, practiced correctly, is a way of improving your physical, mental, emotional and spiritual fitness.
 These things happen almost unknowingly as you become more familiar with your yoga practice.
-Practising yoga with awareness, incorporating your breath into movements, enjoying the feeling of stretching your body and getting clean fresh air into muscles that may not have been stretched for a while - all these things help to release tension and allow energy to flow more freely in your body.
-All this leads you to experience a sense of well being.
+Practicing yoga with awareness, learning to be aware of your breathing patterns, incorporating your breath into movements, enjoying the feeling of gently moving and getting clean fresh air into your body - all these things help to release tension and allow energy to flow more freely in your body.
+All this leads you to experience a greater sense of well-being.

-People often seem to think you have to be flexible to try yoga.
+Many people seem to think you have to be flexible to come to yoga.
 That is like saying you need to be able to play the piano to go to a piano lesson!
 Come to yoga to help your body become more flexible.
-And remember, yoga is not all about physical exercise, your session may involve quite a bit of lying quietly, exercising your mind.
+And remember, yoga is not all about physical exercise, your session may involve a bit of sitting or lying quietly, exercising your mind and becoming aware of your breath.

 It doesn't matter if you're trying to start a business, lose weight, start exercising, write a book, look after your family, reduce stress, or achieve any number of other goals ... who you are, what you have, and what you know right now is enough to get going.